 Congo Square New World Rhythms Festival

-In the years before the slaves were liberated, their owners in New Orleans would give them a "day off" from their free labor on Sundays to get out and enjoy a little revelry.
-They would gather in a place known as Congo Square to sing and dance and beat on drums in keeping with their ancestral African heritage.
+In the years before the slaves were liberated, their owners in New Orleans would give them a "day off" from their free labor on Sundays-get out and enjoy a little revelry.
+They would gather in a place known as Congo Square-sing and dance and beat on drums in keeping with their ancestral African heritage.